jkennedy-usgs/sgp-gsadjust/README.md

 [https://conda.io/miniconda.html](https://conda.io/miniconda.html "Miniconda download")
 (Any Python version (e.g., 2.7 or 3.6) is okay)

-2. Download (green button on this page) or use [Git](https://git-scm.com/downloads "Git download") to clone the sgp-gsadjust repository.
-If downloaded, unzip the sgp-gsadjust-master directory.

-3. Open a command window or terminal in the sgp-gsadjust (or sgp-gsadjust-master) directory and create a new conda environment:
+2. Open a command window or terminal in the sgp-gsadjust (or sgp-gsadjust-master) directory and create a new conda environment:

     ```
     conda env create --file environment.yml
     ```

     This creates a new conda environment named py35 with the appropriate python modules.

+3. Activate the new Python environment by typing "activate py35" at the command line (only necessary if you've not previously installed git).

+4. Clone the sgp-gsadjust repository (type "git clone https://github.com/jkennedy-usgs/sgp-gsadjust" at the command line) in the directory where you'd like to store the source code.
+Alternatively, use the download link on the Github webpage.
+If downloaded, unzip the sgp-gsadjust-master directory.

 To run GSadjust on Windows, double-click gsadjust.bat in the sgp-gsadjust directory.
+On Mac or Linux, run the XXXXX shell script.
 This activates the conda environment and starts GSadjust.

 ## Data selection interface
 * Select/deselect samples and stations